 “You quit everything, Jimmy.
 You’re the laziest goddamn kid I know!”

 “Yeah, okay.
 Whatever you say.”
 Jimmy ran a rough hand through his hair in frustration over the entire situation.
 Life just fucking sucked sometimes.
 “Dad, I’m going to let you go.
 I need to get back inside and check on Brent.”

 “Love you,” Jimmy said, but James had already hung up.

-Leaning back against the Linden tree, he drained the rest of his beer and took a moment to calm his trembling hands before grabbing a second bottle for himself and heading back inside.
+Leaning back against the Linden tree, he drained the rest of his beer and took a moment to calm his trembling hands before he grabbed a second bottle for himself and toward the church.